Azure/azure-osconfig/docs/architecture.md

 ## 3.3.
 GitOps Watcher

-The RC/DC Watcher clones a Git repository, monitors the GitOps Desired Configuration (DC) file and acts on detected file changes by making MpiSetDesired calls to the Management Platform.
+The GitOps Watcher clones a Git repository and branch containing a Desired Configuration (DC) file, monitors the cloned DC file and when it detects changes it makes MpiSetDesired calls to the Management Platform.

 The GitOps DC file by default is named `osconfig_desired.json`, is located in the root of the repository and is locally cloned at `/etc/osconfig/gitops/osconfig_desired.json`.